sanjayyepuri/sanjayyepuri.github.io/content/posts/2025-06-26-not-a-very-humble-programmer.md

 Clearly, an AI generated that paragraph.
 The real conclusion is that I am not a humble programmer, but one that loves to dream.

 If you somehow got this far, you must be wondering who I am.
 I think for the purpose of this essay, I’m just a passionate programmer who has been building their entire life.
 I would do this even if I was not paid (and I have).
-I want to build as many things before my time is up.
+I want to build as many things as possible before my time is up.
 Not necessarily projects that are useful, but something I would look back on and think: I can’t believe I did that.